timothykimothy/Ticket-Guru/README.md

 * Profile Module/Component
 	* Reservation Card Component
 * Tickets Module/Component
-	*
+	* Venue Card Component
 * Seats Module/Component

-# TicketGuru
+	* Seat Selection Component

+Services:
+*	Customer Service
+*	Performance Service
+*	Reservation Service
+*	Session Service
+*	Venue Service

+Potential Improvements:
+* Add logic to specify which seats the customer wishes to select.
+The API currently only takes in numSeats when purchasing tickets.
+* API is too venue-oriented.
+More flexibility is needed
+* Time Sorting responses

+*See below for how to run app using angular cli

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
+## This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

 ## Development server